 Single family residents can save energy, increase the comfort and safety of their home, and save money with the Bay Area Regional Energy Network’s Home+ Program.
-A Home Energy Advisor can help residents of detached single family and up to 4 attached units receive cash rebates for installing energy efficient measures in their home.
+A Home Energy Advisor can help residents of detached single family and up to four attached units receive cash rebates for installing energy efficient measures in their home.
 Heating, air conditioning, insulation, and other systems can all help strengthen a home’s efficiency, lower energy consumption and bills, and improve the comfort and indoor air quality.
 Start by taking a quick online home energy evaluation and receive an energy savings kit valued at $70.
-Click here to learn more.
+Learn more.

 Multifamily Property Owners Improve Property with Energy and Water Upgrades

 Multifamily property owners can receive a free energy audit and are eligible for cash rebates for energy upgrades to their buildings through the Bay Area Regional Energy Network.
 The program provides technical assistance with planning and financing energy and water saving improvements.
 Projects that result in at least 15% energy savings are eligible for rebates in the amount of $750 per unit.
-Click here to learn more.
+Learn more.

 California Advanced Homes Program